 - Read: the new Acas guide for helpful advice on how to get policies in place sooner rather than later.

 "We can work with your organisation to help you develop and implement effective drugs policies for your workplace.

 "Acas has extensive experience in this area and we can provide cost effective solutions to your needs."

 There is currently legislation going through Parliament to ban the supply of drugs, based on their psychoactive effects.
 The Acas guide recommends agreeing standards of acceptable and unacceptable behaviours with employees now, by having clear drugs and alcohol policies that account for all types of substance misuse in the workplace - legal or not.

-The Acas guide on legal highs in the workplace for employers is available from the Legal highs page.
+The Acas guide on legal highs in the workplace for employers is available from the New Psychoactive Substances (formally known as Legal Highs ) page.

 Notes to editors